Whether your ATV requires car insurance will differ based on where you live. Chances are you will need liability coverage if you ride on public land.

 If you have an accident and you don’t have insurance, the question you need to ask yourself is if you can afford to replace that vehicle outright.

 In addition, if you are the cause of an accident while driving an off-road vehicle, you can be held financially responsible for damaging someone else’s property as well as for any medical costs that come up.
-What’s more, if you are found negligent in a lawsuit, then you could end up paying even more than you can imagine.

 According to the Insurance Information Institute, off-road vehicles are frequently stolen out of yards and garages.
 If you maintain an insurance policy that includes comprehensive coverage, then the theft of your vehicle will be covered as well.